 Planning ahead for each audience is vital to your dynamic public speaking skills.

-relevant to your audience and your topic.
+I'm assuming at this point that all the humor you have selected is relevant to your audience and your topic.
 If it is not, throw it out

 now and search for something to replace it that is relevant to your